rcfontana/ContentSharing/camlis-bsidesDC-attackcon/README.md

 - **MITRE ATT&CK Dat perspective** - Olaf Hartong (@olafhartong)- Presented a toolkit for processing data sources and techniques.
   - Data source weights workbook - With a view of techniques, data source and weights
-  - Rating workbook - Provices a rating related to quality dimensions of Completeness, Timeliness, Availability and Score.
+  - Rating workbook - Provides a rating related to quality dimensions of Completeness, Timeliness, Availability and Score.
   - Technique application workbook - Gives a view of Technique, Data Source and a score from the Alerting, Hunting and Forensics perspective.
   - Graph modeled assessment ilustrates paths and attacked could take based on the relationship of you data sources and you coverage